aspose-total/Aspose.Total-Products/total/en/python-net/conversion/tiff-to-email/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert TIFF to Email?</h2>

+TIFF (Tagged Image File Format) is a popular image format used for storing and exchanging raster graphics images.
+It is widely used in the printing, publishing, and other industries.
+Email is a widely used communication medium for exchanging messages, documents, and other files.
+Converting TIFF to Email format makes it easier to share and exchange images in an email.

+<h2>How Aspose.Total Helps for TIFF to Email Conversion?</h2>

-For a Python developer, who is trying to add a TIFF to EMAIL conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into EMAIL format.
+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It provides two APIs, Aspose.Words for Python via .NET and Aspose.Email for Python via .NET, which makes it easy to convert TIFF to Email format using Python.
+It is a two step process, firstly load the Word file and render it into HTML via Aspose.Words for Python via .NET.
+Secondly load the converted HTML using Aspose.Email for Python via .NET and save it into EMAIL format.
+This process can be automated using Python and Aspose.Total for Python via .NET API.

 {{% /blocks/products/pf/feature-page-summary %}}